leitel/secretariat-api/README.md

 # secretariat-api
-Secretariat is an API for what works like a schedule manager.
+Secretariat is an API that works like a schedule manager.
 Allows you to organize activities in a calendar and manage contacts.